 6. Sympathetic dominance is often, if not always associated with feelings of anxiety, and often depression, though the latter may be hidden at first.

 7. Certain hair analysis pattern may be more associated with mental conflicts, though this is not always the case.
 For example, four highs and four lows are often conflict patterns.
 Fast oxidation with a low Na/K ratio is another common conflict pattern, as is a calcium shell and sympathetic dominance.

 8. To some degree, all imbalances seen on hair mineral analyses tell us something about a person’s emotions, mental state and possible pain the person may experience on these levels.
 This may or may not translate into physical body pain.

 WHAT TO DO ABOUT PAIN

 Commitment.
-With nutritional balancing, one must be willing to stay with the program for at least a year, or even longer, at times, since the nutritional balancing approach depends upon actually rebuilding the body and balancing body chemistry, which cannot be done overnight.
+With development, one must be willing to stay with the program for at least a year, or even longer, at times, since the development approach depends upon actually rebuilding the body and balancing body chemistry, which cannot be done overnight.
 Having said this, many people experience pain relief quickly, within a few days to a few weeks.